 Each race selected as part of the NHGP series must (1) contribute $300.00 to the series to be used for annual awards, (2) provide a space on the race application for the runner to list his or her NHGP club affiliation, and (3) list the current year’s NHGP races on the race application and website.

 Note: The $300 series fee is waived for the 2021 series due to the COVID-19 pandemic.

 Nominating club shall send an invoice and GP rules to the race director of the GP race.

 Nominating Club will notify race director of GP rules.

 If any race has an outstanding balance, the race will no longer be eligible for the GP series until paid in full (Medical Center, St. Annes, Footrace for the Fallen, $150 each)

 If a chip-timed NHGP race uses a starting mat (so that both gun times and net times are available), the net chip times will be used for NHGP scoring.

-The club total is the sum of the club’s points in all scoring divisions.
+Women’s and Men’s divisions are scored separately.
+The club total is the sum of the club’s points in both divisions.